soncojmk/collanote/doc/plugins.md

 }
 ```

-Etherpad-lite will expect the part of the hook definition before the colon to be a javascript file and will try to require it.
+Collanote-lite will expect the part of the hook definition before the colon to be a javascript file and will try to require it.
 The part after the colon is expected to be a valid function identifier of that module.
 So, you have to export your hooks, using [`module.exports`](http://nodejs.org/docs/latest/api/modules.html#modules_modules) and register it in `ep.json` as `ep_<plugin>/path/to/<file>:FUNCTIONNAME`.
 You can omit the `FUNCTIONNAME` part, if the exported function has got the same name as the hook.
 So `"authorize" : "ep_flubberworm/foo"` will call the function `exports.authorize` in `ep_flubberworm/foo.js`

 ### Client hooks and server hooks